 “The banks, apart from putting up a strong regulatory framework, should also upgrade their skills for greater due diligence to effectively evaluate the ratings given by the CRAs,” it said.

 “Besides, banks need to move towards risk-based pricing whereby they can use rating as more than just a mandatory exercise by identifying greater incentives for them to adopt ratings,” suggested the study.

 “Banks and CRAs should be able to contribute to developing an ecosystem where credit assessments become more effective,” it added.

-Banks should consider credit rating only as an ‘opinion’ and not as the gospel truth and the information generated by their ratings ought to be used in conjunction of banks’ credit risk framework to decide on suitability of loan exposure, further noted the ASSOCHAM-PwC study.
+Banks should consider credit rating only as an ‘opinion’ and not as the gospel truth and the information generated by their ratings ought to be used in conjunction with banks’ credit risk framework to decide on the suitability of loan exposure, further noted the ASSOCHAM-PwC study.

 Banks should also be encouraged to develop their internal rating models and validate these ratings by comparing them with publicly available ratings and also seek more information from the rating agencies, if necessary to be doubly sure of their credit assessment process, it said.

 A progressive and market-based credit rating mechanism as part of a move towards risk-based pricing can also help the system to take proactive corrective measures to reduce the burden of stressed assets and potentially reduce NPAs systemically and avoid panic and knee-jerk reactions recommended the ASSOCHAM-PwC study.